 Plus, this fabric has excellent thermal properties.
 It will hold up down to -20F (-30C) indefinitely or down to -60F (-50C) for short periods (like a 4-5 hour hike).

 Overall, the Scree 32L is an excellent snowshoeing day pack.
-The fit is comfortable and adjustable, and it’s incredibly easy to use.
-We can store our snowshoes quickly and simply and still get to the gear we need in the pack.
+The fit is comfortable and adjustable, and incredibly easy to use.
+We can store our snowshoes quickly and still get the gear we need in the pack.
 As I mentioned, this is our go-to snowshoeing daypack now, even though it is slightly heavier than other packs, and we may need to replace the elastic straps at some point.

 Would you use the Mystery Ranch Scree 32L for your snowshoeing adventures?
 Let us know in the comments below!

+This article was first published on August 19, 2020, and most recently updated on June 30, 2022.
 Mystery Ranch provided the Scree 32L backpack for testing.
 All views and experiences shared in the article are our own.